The effective charm mass from the excited charmonium leptonic decays: Solution of BSE and the quark mass determination

 It is important to note that the decay constant $f_V$ depends intriguingly on the quark mass $<m_q>$, allowing its numerical value to be quoted with a few percent accuracy.
-The observed running of the effective quark mass appears to be a rigid feature of the covariant framework based on the BSE solution for quarkonia.
-Consequently, the effective quark mass takes a nearly unique value at the scale given by the quarkonium mass.
-The results are summarized in Tab \ref{tabrho}.
-The quoted values are solely due to the experimental error of decay constant $f_V$.
-At this point, it is helpful to sketch the function $f_V$ quantitatively, as shown in Figures. \ref{dva} and \ref{tri}.
-Note that the figure is merely illustrative and not exact.
-The function $f_V(<m_q>)$ is precise only for the value of $m_q$ that is determined exactly from the bound state BSE.
-Additionally, the qualitative behavior does not change substantially when the interaction parameters are varied providing the BSE solution with given mass.
+When the interaction kernel is fixed, the values of the effective charm masses are unique and distinct for each quarkonium state.
+The observed scale dependence appears to be a rigid feature of the BSE solution for charmonia.
+The results for narrow states are summarized in Tab \ref{tabrho}.
+The quoted values are solely due to the experimental error of the decay constant $f_V$.